phantomics/april/README.md

 ```

 This will download and install April's dependencies, and with that the package will be built and ready.

-## Compatibility with Common Lisp Implementations

-April puts the numeric and array processing faculties of Common Lisp to the test.
-It has been verified to work with SBCL, CCL, ECL, ABCL and LispWorks but there are a few bugs present in all implementations but SBCL and CCL.
-[See this document for a list of all differences in functionality between implementations.](./compatibility-notes.md)

 ## APL Functions and Operators